garbles/yolk/README.md

 ### Examples

 Consider the following example for a simple counter.
-We can write JSX by including the `/** @jsx yolk.createElement */` pragma at the top of the file.
+We can write JSX by including the `/** @jsx yolk.createElement */` pragma at the top of the file,

 ```js
 /** @jsx yolk.createElement */